vanessa-lyn/Frontend-Development-Exercises/readme.md

 # About #

-Frontend development exercises that help in evaluating a candidates skill-level and experience.
+Frontend development exercises that help in evaluating candidates skill-level and experience.